dsoto/ENSP-337-notes/energy-modeling.md

 # Energy Modeling

-## Data
+## Modeling and Performance

+- Code allows buildings to pass compliance for following a set of rules (prescriptive approach)
-- Traditionally, field has focused on building design
+- Many predict an emphasis on building operation in the future
-- We are now paying more attention to building operation
-- This requires ways to observe and analyze data
+- This requires ways to observe and analyze data and make predctions

-## Forward Models
+## Forward Models or Bottom-Up Models

+- These models use measurements and properties of an object to make predictions about its behavior.
-- Estimate the UA product from the measurements and ideal thermal conductivities
+- Example: Estimate the UA product from the measurements and ideal thermal conductivities

-## Data Driven Models
+## Backwards Models or Top-Down Models

+- These models infer the properties of an object from observations of the objects behavior.
-- Estimate the UA product from the equilibrium temperature
+- Example: Estimate the UA product from the equilibrium temperature and the power input

+## Intrusive and Non-Intrusive Data Collection

+- Intrusive data collection requires changing the operating condition of the building, often in ways noticeable to the occupants.
+- Non-intrusive data collection does not change the operation of a building.

+## Slopes and Areas

+- The key observables in thermal systems are temperature, power, and time.
+- When graphed, the slopes and areas of these variables can provide important insight into building operation.

-## Data Examples
+## Data Collection Devices

 - NetAtmo
 - Digit